manassaloi/manassaloi.github.io/_posts/2022-02-17-unpaid-internships.markdown

 title:  "Internships"
 ---

-A lot of advice on Twitter is of the 'Linkedin agree' variety rathr than something that teaches you anything new.
+A lot of advice on Twitter is of the 'Linkedin agree' variety rather than something that teaches you anything new.
 They draw likes, but lack nuance.

 Let's take internships.